 6. Some port forwarding details for Xbox and PS4 game consoles are presented in the article: 'Using Xbox and PS4 with a Keenetic router'.

 7. In the KeeneticOS operating system, NAT logic is implemented under RFC 4787 'Network Address Translation (NAT) Behavioral Requirements for Unicast UDP'.
 In particular, by default, the source UDP port changes to any other port than the original one when NAT is being passed.
 This can cause problems with UDP traffic passing through the NAT for some ISPs who are unaware of this RFC.
 In this case, try running commands in the router's command-line interface (CLI):

 ip nat udp-port-preserve

 system configuration save

 8. When redirecting port 53 to the internal DNS server, you should take into account that if there are Internet Safety components active, Source Network Address Translation (SNAT) of the forwarded packets happens, so the source address changes to the Keenetic's IP address in the home network segment.
 Because of this, the DNS zones may not be synchronized.
-Therefore, when using your own DNS server in the home network we recommend to remove the Internet Safety components or change the port number.
+Therefore, when using your own DNS server in the home network, we recommend removing the Internet Safety components or change the port number.

 9. If the recommendations above do not help, and for some reason, port forwarding still doesn't work, you can contact our technical support team and attach a self-test file.
 Information on how to do this can be found in the article 'Saving the self-test file'.

-TIP: Tip: Keenetic routers have an ability to organize access to the router even with a private IP address on the router's external WAN interface.
+TIP: Tip: Keenetic routers have the ability to organize access to the router even with a private IP address on the router's external WAN interface.
 KeenDNS is a useful domain name service for remote access.
-With the help of this service you can solve 2 tasks:
+With the help of this service, you can solve 2 tasks:

 — Remote access to the Keenetic's web interface.
 You can find the information in the article 'KeenDNS service';